ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 }
 ```

-- Go to the `tf-data` directoy and run the commands below.
-First try to terraform apply command.
+- Go to the `tf-data` directory and run the commands below.
+First, try to terraform apply command.

 ```bash
 cd ../tf-data